 - Preheat oven to 375 degrees.

 - Whisk together milk, bisquick, and vanilla.
-Pour over top the butter.
-Stir gently to distribute.
-Don’t stir completely together.
+Pour over the butter.
+Stir gently to distribute but don’t stir completely together.

-- In a large mixing bowl, mix together peaches, sugars, cinnamon, and nutmeg.
-Spoon peaches over the batter.
+- In a large mixing bowl, stir together sugars, cinnamon, and nutmeg.
+Stir in the peaches until completely coated with the mixture.
+Spoon peaches evenly over the batter.

 - Bake 55-65 minutes, or until golden brown and set.

-- Serve warm or at room temperature, preferably with a scoop of vanilla ice cream!
+- Let cool for at least 10-15 minutes, then serve warm or at room temperature, preferably with a scoop of vanilla ice cream!

 Nutrition